L-I-M-I-T/LatentNeuralOperator-Paddle/README.md

 <br><br>
 <b>Table 1.</b> Prediction error on the six forward problems.
 The best result is in bold.
 We reproduce the
-Transolver by implementing codes independently (marked with ∗) besides the results claimed in the original paper[23].
+Transolver by implementing codes independently (marked with ∗) besides the results claimed in the original paper.
 The column labeled D.C. indicates whether the observation positions and prediction positions are decoupled.
 Standard deviations are computed based on 5 independent trials
 </p>